Water and Waste Disposal Loan Guarantees

 The maximum guarantee is typically 90% of the loan amount.
 Rates and terms are to be negotiated between the lender and the borrower, subject to USDA approval.

-Lenders should contact a representative in the USDA State Office for details on how to become an approved lender.
+Lenders may contact a representative in the USDA State Office for additional details.
 Borrowers should ask private lenders if they participate in USDA loan guarantee programs.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.